-I have taught Catholic history at the undergraduate and graduate level for the past thirtyeight years in small Catholic liberal arts colleges, large Catholic universities, public universities, and seminaries.
+I have taught Catholic history at the undergraduate and graduate level for the past thirty-eight years in small Catholic liberal arts colleges, large Catholic universities, public universities, and seminaries.
 Outside of the seminary world, these courses could fulfill history or religious studies degree requirements.
 More often, they help non-majors to satisfy general education requirements or serve as electives.
 When teaching at Catholic educational institutions, it is important to be mindful of the specific charism and heritage of the religious order that founded the school.
-In this way, Catholic history makes an important contribution to understanding the mission and values of the insti"Catholic history actually encompasses a variety of historical fields-intellectual, political, liturgical, and artistic."
+In this way, Catholic history makes an important contribution to understanding the mission and values of the institution.

-tution.
 I have experienced this at schools founded by Jesuits, Vincentians, Franciscans, and Religious Sisters of Mercy.
 While teaching at these institutions has been very rewarding, the most meaningful experience has been teaching Catholic history as a core subject to those preparing for careers in pastoral ministry.